-With so many potential facets involved in cross-channel sourcing and order management, retailers such as The Rockport Group are leveraging SAP Fashion Management, an omnichannel solution that unifies retail and wholesale to redue stock outs and gain endless aisle capabilties.
+With so many potential facets involved in cross-channel sourcing and order management, retailers such as The Rockport Group are leveraging SAP Fashion Management, an omnichannel solution that unifies retail and wholesale to reduce stock-outs and gain endless aisle capabilities.

 Brands that integrate SAP Fashion Management and SAP Hybris will be able to retrieve stock levels in real-time for a more flexible use of inventory across channels.
 The result is a system that will enable brands to fulfill the demand for their products from anywhere through cross-channel inventory consumption.
 This enables customers to purchase products online or in-store and pick up or return products to stores with ease.

-When it comes to ‘Save the Sale’ and confronting an out-of-stock situation in-stores, SAP FMS offers total inventory visibility to store associates to source items in an order from any inventory pool, including inventory held for other channels.
-In so doing, fashion retailers can maintain adequate in-stock quantities while eliminating duplicate safety stock, which legacy systems held separately in each inventory pool that often resulted in excess safety stock.
+When it comes to ‘Save the Sale’ and confronting an out-of-stock situation in stores, SAP FMS offers total inventory visibility to store associates to source items in an order from any inventory pool, including inventory held for other channels.
+In doing so, fashion retailers can maintain adequate in-stock quantities while eliminating duplicate safety stock, which legacy systems held separately in each inventory pool that often resulted in excess safety stock.